Gousto/take-a-lorry-off-the-road/README.md

 We'd like you to output 3 things:
 - The sum of the CO2 footprint per box for every order in the file with Intelligent Packaging
 - The sum of the CO2 footprint without Intelligent Packaging (every order would be in the largest box we have).
-- Whether we have succesfully removed a lorry from the road, if we have saved 1000kg of CO2 then this is true (note, these aren't the real numbers, they're much larger!)
+- Whether we have successfully removed a lorry from the road, if we have saved 1000kg of CO2 then this is true (note, these aren't the real numbers, they're much larger!)

 2) Output a list of the order IDs and the IDs of the boxes you've matched against them.